MarcL/marclittlemore.com/pages/now.md

 ## Current Focus

-* **Recovering from major surgery** - I've just had surgery to straighten and pin my toes.
-It's going to take me 6-8 weeks before the pins are removed so I'm pretty immobile until that happens.
+* **Still Recovering from major surgery** - My pins have been taken out of my toes now but I'll have a few weeks of getting back to walking again.
 * Technical writing on this site.
 * Bringing up, and playing with, my two amazing children and helping them to grow up to be inspired human beings.